Accessibility Requirements for Multifamily Housing: Myths and Facts

 In our Accessibility Requirements for Multifamily Housing: Myths and Facts webinar we’ll cover key points to help participants effectively comply with regulations including:

 - Determining which accessibility regulations impact you and your projects based on your type of funding and date of occupancy.

 - Investigating whether or not your architects correctly designed properties according to Accessibility requirements and, if not, how to correct issues that occurred during or after construction.

 - Reviewing the latest DOJ Accessibility Enforcement Actions against LIHTC, RD, HUD, HOME and conventional properties.

-NAHB Continuing Education: 1.0 hours of continuing education credits for the following 12 designations: HCCP, CAPS, CGA, CGB, CGP, CGR, CMP, CSP, GMB, GMR, Master CGP, Master CSP, MIRM.
+NAHB Continuing Education: 1.0 hours of continuing education credit for the HCCP designation and for the following 12 designations: CAPS, CGA, CGB, CGP, CGR, CMP, CSP, GMB, GMR, Master CGP, Master CSP, MIRM.

 Cancellation requests must be submitted to Deborah Krat at EdWebinars@nahb.org.